 The use of whiteboards is allowed as long as reasonable safeguards are implemented, as appropriate.
 Listing only last name and first initial in the department is adequate, whereas full first and last name are permitted for safety reasons in the operating room.
 The important considerations are whether the board is visible to passers-by and whether it contains PHI.
 If yes to both, consider whether there are other ways that the protected data (including demographic data) could be "reasonably" limited to the minimum necessary to allow the unit to safely manage patient care.

 I purchased a new laptop.
 May I use it for work purposes?
 And if so, how do I protect it?

 You should avoid using any personal devices for work purposes.
-If you must use your personal laptop for work purposes, discuss it with your Manager first and consult with IT before use to ensure proper security through encryption, firewalls, passwords, anti-virus software, regular software updates, and more (see the UCSF Campus ITS website, or the UCSF Medical Center IT website).
-Always follow best practices, including the physical security of your device at all times, regular backups of data, storage of only the very minimum necessary patient information, and the permanent deletion of all data and files the moment they are no longer needed.
+If you must use your personal laptop for work purposes, discuss it with your Manager first.
+If your manager approves, ensure that your computer is encrypted and that it meets all the other requirements of the UCSF Minimum Security Standards (http://tiny.ucsf.edu/mss).
+Guidance on encrypting your laptop can be found here.
+Guidance on the software you should install is at http://software.ucsf.edu.
+The best practice is to consult with IT before use to ensure proper security through firewalls, passwords, anti-virus software, regular software updates, and more (contact IT at 415-541-4100).
+Always follow best practices, including maintaining physical security of your device at all times, regular encrypted backups of data, storage of only the very minimum necessary patient information, and the permanent deletion of all data and files the moment they are no longer needed.
 Remember, it is your responsibility to encrypt and safeguard your device, and you may be held personally liable for breaches of patient information due to an unencrypted, personal device that does not comply with University policy.

 I have access to clinical systems and my husband asked that I look up his record to check that his physician's notes were correctly entered.
 Based on his explicit request, am I allowed to access his medical records?